ECP directs political parties to submit accounts’ details by August 29

-ISLAMABAD, Jul 31 (APP):Election Commission of Pakistan (ECP) on Tuesday directed all the political parties to submit consolidated statement of their bank accounts duly audited by Chartered Accountant for financial year of 2017-18 by August 29.
+ISLAMABAD, Aug 4 (APP):Election Commission of Pakistan (ECP) has directed all the political parties to submit consolidated statement of their bank accounts duly audited by Chartered Accountant for financial year of 2017-18 by August 29.

 According to ECP, the political parties, in terms of section 210 of the Election Act-2017, are required to provide account of annual income, expensive, source of its funds and assets and liabilities.